OliverCadman/cross_tracks_ci_ms3/README.md

 4. To be able to Add, Edit and Delete my own track information, so I can share tracks with other users of the website.
 5. To be able to save/like tracks which I come across when browsing, so they are saved to my profile.
 6. To be able to contact the site owner, so I can leave feedback.
+7. To be able to reset my password so I can access the website if I forget my password.

+As a musician using the website, I want...

+1. To be able to display that I am an artist to other users of the platform, so I can market myself and grow my fanbase.
+2. To view and edit my tracks easily, so I can manage my online presence.
+3. A filter option for 'Cross//Tracks Artists', so users can easily find tracks added by me.
+4. View how many 'likes' my tracks have, so I can determine how well my fanbase is growing.

 #### In or Out?